binhex/documentation/docker/faq/plex.md

 https://www.youtube.com/watch?v=GOhHiFAXwOE

-**Q3.** I've been running Plex Media Server for some time, now all of a sudden it won't start/has stopped working/won't index new content, what is the cause?.
+**Q3.** I've been running Plex Media Server on unRAID ver 6.7.x for some time, now all of a sudden it won't start/has stopped working/won't index new content, what is the cause?.

 **A3.** If you are **running unRAID 6.7.x AND store your Plex metadata on the array** (don't use or have a cache drive) then there is an issue in regards to Sqlite Databases, where you will get random database corruption, causing Plex to either completely stop working or be unable to playback or scan in new content.